VDC 26

 Contact: [email protected]

 VDC is frequently a collaboration between Brit Campese and other colleagues who have shared values.
-Our collaborators provide additional support, alternative perspectives, and connections to people, ideas, and resources.
-Individuals listed below have been or are currently collaborators on specific client projects.
+Collaborations provide clients with additional support, alternative perspectives, and connections to more people, ideas, and resources.
+Individuals listed below have been or are currently collaborators.

 Picture